keu/docs/software/cli-podman.md

     Copy the `Identity` and `URI` from `podman-machine-default*` for the next two steps.

-2. Run the following command to export the Podman Identity as a system environment variable:
+3. Run the following commands to set system environment variables for Podman:

     ```sh
+    # Store the Identity for your Podman instance
-    export CONTAINER_SSHKEY=<your-podman-identity>
+    $ export CONTAINER_SSHKEY=<your-podman-identity>
+    # Ensure that all images created via `podman build` are readable by Software Deployments.
+    # Primarily for use in CI/CD pipelines which require use of the Podman CLI.
+    $ export BUILDAH_FORMAT=docker
     ```

-3. Run the following command to set the connection URI from the Astronomer CLI:
+4. Run the following command to set the connection URI from the Astronomer CLI:

     ```sh
     astro config set podman.connection_uri <your-podman-uri>
     ```

-4. Enable [Remote Login](https://support.apple.com/en-gb/guide/mac-help/mchlp1066/mac#:~:text=Set%20up%20Remote%20Login%20on,Sharing%20%2C%20then%20select%20Remote%20Login.&text=Select%20the%20Remote%20Login%20tickbox,access%20for%20remote%20users%E2%80%9D%20checkbox.) on your Mac.
+5. Enable [Remote Login](https://support.apple.com/en-gb/guide/mac-help/mchlp1066/mac#:~:text=Set%20up%20Remote%20Login%20on,Sharing%20%2C%20then%20select%20Remote%20Login.&text=Select%20the%20Remote%20Login%20tickbox,access%20for%20remote%20users%E2%80%9D%20checkbox.) on your Mac.

-5. In a separate terminal window, complete the following set of commands and configurations to mount your local Airflow project directory to the Podman machine:
+6. In a separate terminal window, complete the following set of commands and configurations to mount your local Airflow project directory to the Podman machine:

     ```sh
     $ podman machine --log-level=debug ssh -- exit 2>&1 | grep Executing